Aminoff family: Finnish branch

-The Finnish branch is reportedly seen as one of the biggest noble families of Finland, in terms of number of members, along with Schauman, Blåfield and Ehrnrooth.
+The Finnish branch of the Aminoff family, a subbranch of the Swedish branch, was introduced at the Finnish House of Nobility in 1818.
+The Finnish branch is reportedly seen as one of the biggest noble families of Finland, in terms of the number of members, along with Schauman, Blåfield and Ehrnrooth.
+Prominent members of the Finnish branch includes: Ivar Aminoff, Finnish Minister of Defense.

-Aminoffs have been awarded with the Order of the White Rose of Finland, the Order of the Cross of Liberty, and the Order of the Lion of Finland.